J. Cafesin’s

 Chapter 3

-“Been thinking about our chat last week,” Vijay says.
-“My dorm mate, Maki, which he says is short for Machiavelli, is into game dev.”
+“Been thinking about our chat last week,” Vijay says on our way to Byte’s for lunch today.
+“Met a guy in my dorm lounge, Maki—which he claims is short for Machiavelli—into game dev.”

-It’s not, but I feel lame if I say so, so I don’t.
+No. It’s not.
+But I feel lame if I say so, so I don’t.
 Why is there a moral code against talking out of school if everyone does anyway?
+We shuffle along in the short line.

 “He seemed super into your neural net.
 Asked me a ton of questions I couldn’t answer.
 So I suggested we all get together and share what we’ve got.”
 Vijay takes a gulp of the bottled water he’s pulled from the cooler shelf.
-“Mak’s working on a MMORPG he calls The Power Trip.
-Players use subliminal recommendations to motivate other players to do stuff they wouldn’t normally do, or maybe would.
+“He’s working on a MMORPG he calls The Power Trip.
+Players use his rec engine to ‘motivate’ other players to do stuff they wouldn’t normally do, or maybe would.
 I’m not sure,” he says, and takes another gulp of water.
-“If they do what you suggest, you get points.”
+“If they do what you recommend, you get points.”

 “What can players suggest?”
 My mind floods with newscasts of murders, suicides, and mass shootings.
-“And who creates the game’s subliminal recs, and how are they deployed?”
+“And what do the points buy you?”

 “No clue.
 He doesn’t have an MVP yet.”
 Vijay shrugs.
 “Not even a buggy demo.
-But if we team up—your bio net, his game, and my emotions classifier, we can make it whatever we want it to be.
-There’s money in game dev, my friend.”
+But if we team up—your bio net, his game, and my emotions classifier—we can make it whatever we want it to be.
+There’s serious money in game dev, my friend.”

 “How old are you?”